To read about earlier or later segments of my John Muir Trail thru-hike, use the navigation links below.

 I’m up early this morning, before most of the boy scouts.
 I eat about half of my breakfast while packing up and save the rest for later.
 Today I’m climbing the tallest pass on the John Muir Trail: Forester Pass.
 Technically, Trail Crest, on the ridge of Mt.
 Whitney, is the highest pass at 13,403 feet, but since the JMT doesn’t actually go over the pass, I’m counting Forester (13,160′) as the tallest.
 But I’m getting ahead of myself: I have a six- or seven-mile walk to reach the pass.

-In the meantime, I trek through cool, shady forests of towering pines and gradually gain altitude.
+In the meantime, I trek through a cool, shady forest of towering pines and gradually gain altitude.
 It will be a while before the sun makes it over the ridge, but I’m plenty warm thanks to the physical exertion.
 I pass through a makeshift gate in a barbed wire fence, an oddity this far out in the wilderness.
 I’m not sure what the fences are for; I’ve never seen any livestock out here other than the mule trains.

 As the miles slip by, I begin to lose energy.
 I eat the other half of my breakfast, which helps a little, but soon find myself feeling tired and grumpy again.
 I didn’t get the world’s best night of sleep last night, but I did sleep for at least 9 hours… that ought to be plenty!
 I don’t have enough snacks to keep refueling, so I turn to my emergency calorie source: Gatorade.
 Once I locate the bag of blue crystals, I dump some into one of my water bottles and mix up the sugary drink.
 I rest for a few minutes while sipping on the delicious beverage and then gather my things and continue toward the pass.

-The trail continues to climb up in the mountains; the trees are smaller and Bubbs Creek, which I’ve been following for miles, is only a small brook in the ravine below.
+The trail continues to climb up into the mountains; the trees are smaller and Bubbs Creek, which I’ve been following for miles, is only a small brook in the ravine below.
 I feel much stronger now thanks to the Gatorade and I make good time striding up the path.
 I soon emerge from the shade of the tree-lined trail into a vast, open meadow: the high country!

 During the next mile or two, I saunter through the alpine meadows and leapfrog with the first south-bound backpacker I’ve met today.
 I’m hiking more quickly than he is, but he passes me when I stop to take photos of the gorgeous wilderness.
 He doesn’t seem interested in talking, so I don’t pester him other than to say good morning.